abdullah-2k3/Car-Rental-Management-System-Cplusplus/README.md

 <h2>Description</h2>
 The application contains user mode and admin mode, with their respective functionalities.<br>
-There are separate text files for admin (admin.txt) and user (customer.txt). <br>
+There are separate text files for admin (admin.txt), cars (car.txt), and user (customer.txt). <br>
 The files contain data for a few entries.<br>
-The program is flexible to accomodate any number of user or admin entries in the files.<br>
+The program is flexible to accomodate any number of users, cars, or admins entries in the files.<br>
 While making a new entry in any file, make sure to follow the format of above entries in the file, otherwise the program might misbehave.<br>
 So try it out and give your feedback!